jadonk/beagle-tester/README.md

 1. Connect _host_ and _DUT_
 2. Connect _power_ to _host_
-3. Wait for "heartbeat" on _Host_ LEDs
+3. Wait for "heartbeat" on _host_ LED USR0
 4. Connect _scanner_ to _DUT_
+5. Wait for all _host_ USRx LEDs to be on solid
-5. Scan barcode to begin the test
+6. Scan barcode to begin the test
-.
-.
-.
+7. Observe all 14 seven segment LEDs to turn on
-6. Observe tone played from _DUT_
+8. Observe tone played from _DUT_
-.
-.
-.
+0. Observe RGB LED cycle through red-green-blue
+10. Observe all _host_ USRx LEDs to be on solid again
+11. Observe RGB LED to be flashing green (not red)
+12. Press the L button to observe the left seven segment display to turn off
+13. Press the R button to observe the right seven segment display to turn off
+14. Disconnect _scanner_
-11. Disconnect _power_
+15. Disconnect _power_
-12. Disconnect _host_
+16. Disconnect _host_